Employment Law Changes: What SMEs & Charities Need to Know (2025–2027)

 2 August 2025 – Ban on Using AI Outputs in EU Markets

-Restrictions extend on the commercial use of AI‑generated outputs within EU markets.
+Restrictions extend to the commercial use of AI‑generated outputs within EU markets.
 (Legally enforceable)

 5 June 2025 – Supreme Court Ruling: Religious Expression Case